 Not all cases require treatment.
 If severe or symptomatic neutropenia, anemia or rheumatoid arthritis (RA) a low dose metotrekste or Cyclophosphamide (Sendoxan) as initial treatment are options.
 Alemtuzumab has been used in refractory cases.

 Treatment response can be evaluated after 4 months: Normalization of cell counts (Hemoglobin over 12 g / 100mL, platelets over 150 x 109/ L, neutrophilic leukocytes over 1,5, lymphocytes under 4 and circulating LGL normalized).
-By PCR examination T cell clones can be measured (should be gone by complete remission).
-Steroids (prednisolone) have disappointing effects other than transient symptom improvement.
+By PCR examination T-cell clones can be measured (should be gone by complete remission).
+Steroids (Prednisolone) have a disappointing effect outside of temporary symptom improvement.
 (Reference: Lamy T, 2011)